-This first SOI recognises that during its first 8 months of operation, Auckland Transport's activities will be heavily influenced by the contents of the Planning Document prepared by the Auckland Transition Agency (ATA), to enable the Auckland Council and its council controlled organisations to continue to deliver the programmes and services outlined in the Long Term Council Community Plans (LTCCPs) of the former local authority organisations in Auckland.
-As such, the activities in this initial SOI are relatively fixed, but the next SOI will provide some scope for change to align Auckland Transport's actions to the requirements of the new Auckland Council.
+This first SOI recognises the important partnership that exists between Auckland Transport and the Auckland Council, and that the success of each organisation is dependent on the actions of the other partner.
+It also recognises that during its first 8 months of operation, Auckland Transport's activities will be heavily influenced by the contents of the Planning Document and templates prepared by the Auckland Transition Agency (ATA).
+As such, this initial SOI is relatively fixed, but the next SOI will provide some scope for change to align Auckland Transport's actions to the requirements of an integrated transport network and the priorities of Auckland Council.